surfer190/fixes/docs/networking/how-the-internet-works-from-service-provider.md

 title: How does a Subscriber's Internet travel from Service Provider Perspective
 ---

-# How does a Subscriber's Internet travel from Service Provider Perspective
+## How does a Subscriber's Internet travel from Service Provider Perspective

-## How does a packet travel Through a Service Provider

 As with everything it depends on the solution provided - Fibre, Adsl and Wireless technology like 3g, 4g and LTE

-Looking from a Fibre perspective the flow is bassically:
+Looking from a Fibre perspective the flow is:

-    ONT -> OLT -> ENNI -> RADIUS -> BNG -> PACKET INTROSPECTIN - P ROUTER - PEERING/IP TRANSIT
+    ONT -> OLT -> ENNI -> RADIUS -> BNG -> PACKET INTROSPECTION - P ROUTER - PEERING/IP TRANSIT

 So let us go through what the above are: